 Deep Fried Turkey Breast

-You can also deep fry a turkey breast in your electric turkey fryer!
+You can also make a fried turkey breast in your electric turkey fryer!
 Follow the directions above, and then lower the cooking temperature to 325 degrees after submerging the turkey breast in the oil.
-Cook for approximately 7 minutes per pound, until a meat thermometer (I like this inexpensive digital one) inserted in the breast reads at least 165 degrees.28
+Cook for approximately 7 minutes per pound, until a meat thermometer (I like this inexpensive digital one) inserted in the breast reads at least 165 degrees.